cloudposse/build-harness/README.md

 # Build Maker [![Build Status](https://travis-ci.org/neildmorris/build-maker.svg)](https://travis-ci.org/neildmorris/build-maker)

-This `build-maker` is a collection of Makefiles to facilitate building Jekyll, Terraform, and more.
+This `build-maker` is a collection of Makefiles to facilitate building Jekyll, Terraform, and more. fored from [build-harness](https://github.com/cloudposse/build-harness)

 It's designed to work with CI/CD systems such as Travis CI, and Jenkins.